2018 course dates

-Will endevour to make this booking process more user friendly this year (2017), but for now…..
+I will endevour to make this booking process more user friendly next year (2018), but for now…..

 A one-day course, run by Fergus for up to 8-10 people.